dejmedus/dejmedus/README.md

 ## Hi all!

 🫐 Web developer + aspiring open sourcer and knowledge sharer.
-I’m interested in tech and all its possibilities for doing good.
+I’m interested in all techs possibilities for doing good.

-🍊 I build things with JavaScript/TypeScript, React/Next.js, Python and Flask, CSS and Tailwind.
+🍊 I build things with JavaScript/TypeScript, React/Next.js, Python/Django, CSS and Tailwind.

 🥝 I've used Supabase, Firebase, MongoDB, Prisma, CockroachDB, Sqlite + more to power my recent projects.